Host hardening on K3S-based integration

 TCP 10250 Kubelet metrics

-The following configuration file prevents access to the ports mentioned in the table and, with iptables, provides persistence in the event of Edge upgrades and reboots.
-Please check with your security team for compliance and for the tools used to filter the traffic before applying these commands.
+The following configuration file prevents access to the ports mentioned in the table.
+Additionally, the iptables provide persistence in the event of Edge upgrades and reboots.
+Before applying these commands, confirm with your security team that this process and the filtering tools meet your organization's compliance requirements.

 *filter